hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 #### What's Different From Java 22?

 Compared to the seventh incubator version of this feature in Java 22, nothing was changed or added.
-The Vector API will incubate until necessary features of Project Valhalla become available as preview features.
+The Vector API will keep incubating until necessary features of Project Valhalla become available as preview features.
 When that happens, the Vector API will be adapted to use them, and it will be promoted from incubation to preview.

 #### More Information